facundoolano/rpg-cli/README.md

 The binary will be available at `target/release/rpg-cli`.

-Check the [rpg.sh](./rpg.sh) script for an example of how to use the game as an alias of `cd` (so the working directory is updated according to the hero's progress).
+Check the [rpg.sh](./rpg.sh) script for an example of how to setup the game with a shell alias to work as `cd` (so the working directory is updated according to the hero's progress).

 ## Usage